-Our active approach to voting means that our voting decisions reflect our investment rationale and take into consideration engagement activity and the company's approach to relevant codes, market practices and regulations.
+Our active approach to voting means that our voting decisions reflect our investment rationale and the company's approach to relevant codes, market practices and regulations.
 These are applied to the company's unique situation, while also taking into account any explanations offered for why the company has adopted a certain position or policy.